HOME

 Don remembers those great days of minor league football, and he remembers some of the story which "inspired" the movie.
 And what he told me convinced me that I wouldn't watch the movie if they duct-taped me to a seat.

-But, as Disney tells it - and as Don Shipley warned me they would - Papale was essentially plucked off the streets of Philadelphia, a guy with no prior football experience to speak of who found himself playing in the NFL
+But, as Disney tells it - and as Don Shipley warned me they would - Papale was essentially plucked off the streets of Philadelphia, a guy with no prior football experience to speak of who found himself playing in the NFL.

 The Aston Knights had existed for years as the Ridley Township Green Knights.
-That's the team I knew when I had coached against them the previous two years, as head coach of the Hagerstown (MD) Bears - but at this particular point, since they were playing at a high school stadium in Aston, they evidently thought it was wise politically to adopt that name.
+That was the team I knew when I had coached against them the previous two years, as head coach of the Hagerstown (MD) Bears - but at this particular point, since they were playing at a high school stadium in Aston, they evidently thought it was wise politically to adopt that name.
 (Things tend to be a bit fluid in the bush leagues.)

-They tended to be nomadic in terms of where they played their home games; they didn't draw at home and except for wives and girlfriends they had no following on the road; and while the rest of us played in smaller towns, where we were considered something worth covering by the local media guys, the Knights, hidden out in the suburbs of a major sports market, got no media attention at all.
+They tended to be nomadic in terms of where they played their home games; they didn't draw at home and except for wives and girlfriends they had no following on the road; and while the rest of us played in smaller towns, where we were considered worth covering by the local media guys, the Knights, hidden out in the suburbs of a major sports market, got no media attention at all.

-But they always came to play and they did have some good players.
-There was the night in 1972 when one of my better offensive linemen, Dickie Keats, got a working-over by a guy listed on the roster as Jimmy Jones who, we were told after the game, was a local high school dropout.
+But they always came to play and they always had some pretty good players.
+There was the night in 1972 when one of my better offensive linemen, Dickie Keats, got a working-over by a guy listed on the roster as "Jimmy Jones" who, we were told after the game, was a local high school dropout.
 Dickie, a veteran who was at least 30 at the time, never heard the end of it from teammates - Damn!
 Whipped by a high school kid!
-It wasn't until years later that we all learned that "Jimmy Jones" had gone on to Temple and an All-Star NFL career under his real name of Joe Klecko.
+It wasn't until years later that we all learned that "Jimmy Jones" had gone on to Temple and an All-Pro NFL career under his real name of Joe Klecko.

 They were a mixed bunch, ranging from grizzled veterans of semi-pro ball to kids just out of high school to guys with solid college backgrounds.
 I recall a good running back from Duke named Frank Ryan, a linebacker from Notre Dame named Mike Kondrla, and a great little quarterback named John Waller, who had set all sort of passing records at Temple.

-I'm not sure that they ever had a formal coach, and I sensed that their approach to practice was perhaps a bit more casual than ours.
+I'm not sure that they ever had a formal coach, and I sensed that their approach to practice was a good bit more casual than ours.
 And unlike the rest of us, who had the money to actually pay our players a little something every game, they didn't even have the money for buses - they carpooled to away games, even to places as distant as Portsmouth, Virginia and Hartford, Connecticut.

 On their best nights, though, they could beat the most professional of us, and even on their worst nights, they could still give any of us a physical beating.